Kate Hudson Net Worth

 In 2012, Kate landed the recurring role of Cassandra July on the Fox teen comedy series "Glee."
 Her next film was a political thriller, "The Reluctant Fundamentalist" in 2013.
 Hudson subsequently starred in "Wish I was Here," "Good People," and "Rock the Kasbah" alongside Bill Murray.
 The film only grossed $3 million at the U.S. box office, despite its $15 million budget.
 Next up, Hudson voiced a panda in the DreamWorks Animation "Kung Fu Panda 3" in 2016.
 The film became her most widely seen role, and grossed $521 million globally.
 The same year, she starred in "Mother's Day" and played the wife of Mark Wahlberg's character in the drama "Deepwater Horizon."
 The film opened to positive reviews and modest financial success.
 In 2017, Hudson starred in "Marshall".
 Her appearance received positive reviews from critics but was met with a limited theatrical audience.
 Kate is slated to star in the 2020 film "Music" directed by Sia.

-Fabletics: In July 2013, Kate and two partners founded a subscription athleisure company called Fabletics.
+In July 2013, Kate and two partners, Don Ressler and Adam Goldenberg, co-founded a subscription athleisure company called Fabletics.
 Over time the company would eventually grow from being primarily e-commerce based, to operating 22 retail stores.
 They also operate a menswear line under the label FL2.
 According to a 2017 Forbes article, the company was at one point valued at $250 million.
-It's believed that Kate owns 20% of the company as of November 2018.
-Assuming the $250 million valuation has held, Kate's pre-tax stake would be worth $50 million.
+It's believed that Kate owned 20% of the company at that point.
+Assuming the $250 million valuation has held, Kate's pre-tax stake was worth $50 million.

 |Net Worth:||$80 Million|